-I am also one of the partners at Heritage Body and Frame, one of the few remaining locally owned and operated collision repair and automotive facilities in the Austin, Cedar Park, and Leander areas.
-I was repairing cars before I had a driver’s license and maintain I-Car Platinum certification in the collision repair industry.
+I am also one of the partners at Heritage Body and Frame, one of the few remaining locally owned and operated collision repair and automotive facilities in the Austin, Cedar Park, and Riverplace.
+I was repairing cars before I had a driver’s license and maintain multiple I-Car Platinum certifications in the collision repair industry.

-I have been lucky enough to travel all over North America, enjoying (snow and water) skiing, scuba diving, and other adventures.
+I have been lucky enough to travel all over North America, enjoying (snow and water) skiing, scuba diving, Heli-skiing, and Skydiving.
 I have had terrific experiences, meeting some truly amazing people along the way.
 I hope to continue my travel journeys into the future.

-I am a PADI certified Rescue Diver with a Nitrox certification, currently enrolled in Divemaster classes and then will be working on my Instructor certification.
-Scuba diving has been an incredible hobby and I look forward to teaching others as I move into a professional diver.
+I am an active PADI Divemaster with a Nitrox certification.
+Scuba diving has been an incredible hobby and I thoroughly enjoy teaching others as a professional diver.
 There is such a feeling of freedom when you dive, no matter where you are at or what you get to see.